homemadearcade/zero/todo/1_BACKLOG_CHORES.md

 Only Once should be on relation model

-Aggregate all SelectGameInstanceEffect -> SelectInterfaceAction -> into one thing and just have a visibility toggle take care of this...

 SELECT CHIPS AUTO
   Asynchronous and FreeSolo MUI Autocomplete is now in the docs

-IMPORTED GAMES
-  Mark an imported game as just like a 'library' in order to be able to import it.
-I just cant trust users to handle this on their own.

-  It seems to be easiest all around for importing from system or from library that we COPY everything. but I think thats not REALLY true for this.
-WE want INTEROPABLE game in the future...
-INTEROPABLE so like a version of a tag with the same name in one game shouldnt be different than another version of a tag

 REMOVE ENTITY INSTANCE
   Dont redo ALL relations when this happens, just relevant ones.
 Same with player, etc